 Supervisors will grant time off for the observance of religious holidays that are not observed by the university, provided the employee requests the time off at least two weeks in advance.

-Such time off will be unpaid unless a personal leave day or accrued vacation or PLT is used.
+Such time off will be unpaid unless available vacation or PLT is used.
 Rearrangement of the employee’s schedule may be possible instead of unpaid time off with prior supervisory approval.